Tim Howard: MetroStars

-Howard was brought up to the MetroStars by Mulqueen, who at the time was the MetroStars' goalkeeping coach.
+Howard was brought to the MetroStars by Mulqueen, who at the time, was the MetroStars' goalkeeping coach.

 Howard was victorious in his MLS debut with the MetroStars on August 18, 1998, making five saves in a 4–1 win over Colorado at Giants Stadium (his only appearance of the year).
-He later played in one game with the Nike Project-40 Team, a 3–1 win over the Staten Island Vipers at Giants Stadium on May 6, 1998.
+He later played in one game with the Nike Project-40 Team, a 3–1 win over the Staten Island Vipers, at Giants Stadium on May 6, 1998.

 With the MetroStars during the 1999 MLS season, Howard made eight starts in nine contests.
-Howard had a 1.58 GAA and won just one match in a season in which the Metros won just seven games.
+Howard had a 1.58 GAA and won only one match in a season in which the Metros won just seven games.
 He also spent most of the international season with the United States Under-20 team, leaving the club to compete in the 1999 FIFA World Youth Championship in April and the 1999 Pan American Games in July.

 Howard posted a 5–2–2 record with a 1.59 GAA in 2000, splitting time between the MetroStars and the United States Olympic team, also winning all three of his U.S. Open Cup starts that season.

 Howard won the 2001 MLS Goalkeeper of the Year award, recording 146 saves and finishing the year with a 1.33 GAA, four shutouts, and a 13–10–3 record.
 He also received the MLS Humanitarian of the Year Award.

-Howard played in 27 of 28 regular season games in 2002 for the MetroStars, recording four shutouts.
+Howard played in 27 of 28 regular season games in 2002 for the MetroStars, recording four clean sheets.
 He was named to the MLS Best XI for the second straight season.
-Before leaving the MetroStars in 2003, he appeared in thirteen games and had three clean sheets as the club challenged for first place during the season's first half.
+Before leaving the MetroStars in 2003, he appeared in thirteen games, and had three clean sheets as the club challenged for first place during the season's first half.